thosgood/this-weeks-finds/markdown/101-151/week110.md

 Seiberg-Witten invariants.
-Generalizations of Donaldson-Witten theory are reviewed, and the structure of the vacuum expectation values of their observables is analyzed in the context of duality for the simplest case.\"
+Generalizations of Donaldson-Witten theory are reviewed, and the structure of the vacuum expectation values of their observables is analyzed in the context of duality for the simplest case."

-9\) Martin Markl, Simplex, associahedron, and cyclohedron, preprint available as [alg-geom/9707009](http://xxx.lanl.gov/abs/alg-geom/9707009).
+9) Martin Markl, Simplex, associahedron, and cyclohedron, preprint available as [alg-geom/9707009](http://xxx.lanl.gov/abs/alg-geom/9707009).

-\"The aim of the paper is to give an \`elementary\' introduction to the theory of modules over operads and discuss three prominent examples of these objects - simplex, associahedron (= the Stasheff polyhedron) and cyclohedron (= the compactification of the space of configurations of points on the circle).\"
+"The aim of the paper is to give an \`elementary' introduction to the theory of modules over operads and discuss three prominent examples of these objects - simplex, associahedron (= the Stasheff polyhedron) and cyclohedron (= the compactification of the space of configurations of points on the circle)."

 ------------------------------------------------------------------------